Relativistic formulation for dual one-way Doppler Cancellation Scheme observables for gravitational redshift tests: Observable of the Dual One-way Doppler Cancellation Scheme

 This equation can be used to estimate various effects of the downlink.
-Comparing to the frequency shift of uplink (\ref{gr4}), the downlink contains almost the same first-order Doppler effect and the opposite gravitational redshift effect.
-Based on this characteristic, we can construct the measurement of dual one-way DCS, which can be written as follows
+Compared with the uplink observable in Eq.(\ref{gr4}), the downlink contains an almost identical first-order Doppler contribution, whereas the gravitational-redshift term appears with the opposite sign.
+This property enables the construction of the dual one-way DCS observable

-On the right handle of Eq.(\ref{gr6}), the first term represents the gravitational redshift effect.
-Within the Doppler cancellation scheme, the gravitational redshift is twice as large as that in a one-way frequency transfer.
-This enhancement is beneficial for improving the precision of gravitational redshift tests.
-The second term represents the residual Doppler effect with the $c^{-2}$ order and higher order.
+On the right-handle of Eq.(\ref{gr6}), the first term represents the gravitational redshift contribution.
+In the dual one-way DCS, this contribution is twice that of a one-way frequency transfer, which is advantageous for improving the precision of gravitational-redshift tests.
+The second term represents the residual Doppler effect with the $c^{-2}$ order and higher-order terms, where the higher-order terms contain time dilation and coupling terms of the Doppler effect with other effects.
 Due to the imperfect symmetry between the uplink and downlink paths, the first-order Doppler effect is not completely canceled after Doppler cancellation scheme, but is instead suppressed to a second order.
-The third and fourth terms represent the residual atmospheric delay effect and the gravitational time delay effect, respectively.
-Similar to the first-order Doppler effect, after Doppler cancellation scheme, their influences are significantly smaller than that in a one-way frequency transfer.
+The third and fourth terms represent the residual atmospheric contribution and the Shapiro gravitational delay contribution, respectively.
+Similar to the Doppler term, these effects are significantly reduced compared with those in one-way frequency transfer.
 The fifth term represents the tidal effect.
 The sixth term represents the influences of clock synchronization and onboard time delay.
 The last term is the clock frequency noise.
-In the following, we analyze and evaluate each term of these effects separately.